 In preparation for working in laboratories, all incoming BPH students are required to complete virtual/online lab safety training as well as occupational health clearance forms prior to the July orientation.
 Furthermore, prior to each rotation, students will need to undergo a laboratory safety orientation and may be required to complete additional safety trainings pertinent to the specific laboratory work to be performed.
 It is the student’s responsibility to check in with both the PI and lab manager to determine the exact requirements necessary prior to beginning each rotation.

 Upon completion of the first and second laboratory rotations in September and December, respectively, first year students will write a two-page report and present the background and findings of the rotation in an oral presentation to an audience comprised of BPH students, faculty, and other members of the rotation lab.
 Subsequently, at the culmination of each laboratory rotation, the faculty mentor is required to evaluate student performance by completing a Rotation Evaluation Form.

 At the end of their first academic year, during the BPH Orientation Week for new students in July, rising G2 students will be required to select one rotation for an oral presentation.

 The Conduct of Science

 Medical Sciences 300qc, The Conduct of Science, is a discussion forum course on ethics and the proper conduct of science.
 It is designed to provide discussion among new and continuing students and faculty on matters of responsible scientific practice and ethics.
-All students in the BPH Program must register to take this course, generally in the fall of their second year.
+All students in the BPH program must register to take this course, generally in the fall of their second year.
 According to NIH Guidelines, students in their upper years, usually the fifth year or above, must take the Conduct of Sciences Refresher course.